Immigration and Visa

-Effective September 1, 2004, the Department of Homeland Security (DHS) will require the collection of a SEVIS (Student and Exchange Visitor Information System) fee from international students and exchange visitors attending U.S. universities.
-This fee is being collected to fund operations of the Student and Exchange Visitor Program Office, which has oversight for SEVIS.
-The SEVIS fee does not replace the Visa fee.
+Effective September 1, 2004, the Department of Homeland Security (DHS) requires the collection of a SEVIS (Student and Exchange Visitor Information System) fee from international students and exchange visitors attending U.S. universities.
+This fee is collected to fund operations of the Student and Exchange Visitor Program Office (SEVP), which has oversight of SEVIS.
+The SEVIS fee does not replace the visa fee.

-The fee is $200.00 for students with F-1 and $180 for students with J-1 visas; for spouses and dependent children (F-2, M-2, or J-2) of students or exchange visitors there is no fee.
+The fee is $200 USD for students with F-1 visas and $180 USD for students with J-1 visas.
+There is no fee for spouses and dependent children (F-2, M-2, or J-2) of students or exchange visitors.

-Applicants needing a visa to enter the U.S. must pay the SEVIS fee before going to the U.S. embassy or consulate for their visa interview.
-The fee must be paid at least three business days before the scheduled visa interview.
-Fees will NOT be payable at the consulate.
+Applicants needing a visa to enter the United States must pay the SEVIS fee at least three (3) business days before going to the U.S. embassy or consulate for their visa interview.
+Fees are not payable at the consulate.

 Note: There are special payment instructions for passport holders from Canada, India and the People's Republic of China.